tuan0101/MyBlog/Languages/Low vs High Languages.md

 **JavaScript** is high-level, given its flexibility (functions as objects), often just-in-time compiled, and multi-paradigm.

+**Kotlin** is a high-level programming language design for JVM and Android that combine object-oriented and functional programming features.

 **SQL** is of highest languages.
 In SQL, you are programming the logic of querying or manipulating the data  stored in a database that can run anywhere.

 **IN CONCLUSION**